Skip to main content

 The 1980s was also the birth of what we now consider to be "pop culture" or "fandom."
 There were obviously media that captured the attention of the masses before the 1980s, but developments like home media allowed people to interact with artifacts of culture in a way that had been previously unprecedented.
 This also shifted the kinds of stories that were allowed to take hold in the zeitgeist.
 And it was into this landscape that properties like Star Wars and experiences like Dungeons and Dragons were born, allowing them to profoundly influence the modern mediascape.

 What makes the setting of this show special is that the protagonists of this series, living in 1980s America, are the first people to experience what has now become integrated into so much of modern living--Mike, Dustin, Will, Lucas, El, and Max are the forebearers of contemporary nerdom.
+This nesting ground is almost as fertile in and of itself as any of the pop culture landmarks it nurtured.
 Thus, Stranger Things has offered something of a pilgrimage for the modern movie-nuts to pay homage to pop culture-ism in its cradle.
 This is something most of 21st century media has attempted to do, with something like a literal reboot or sequel of a specific property, but I think David Harbour nailed it when he described what it is that makes Stranger Things so effective--and what other storytellers ought to aspire to achieve,

 "I think what 'Stranger Things' is trying to do is, instead of rebooting 'Star Wars' or 'Lord of the Rings,' they're taking the archetypes or the tropes - or the words and the letters, let's say, and creating new sentences out of them.
 Hopper is Han Solo, is Indiana Jones, is Gandalf the Gray.
 There are these archetype tropes that just live in our subconscious cinematic lexicon and we love them.
 'Stranger Things' just reinvents them with Eleven, Hopper, Max.
 It's not afraid to play those really strong power chords."